Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 }
 `}</Diff>

-`ManuallyDrop` is a module which gives any developer a secure way to clear memory in Rust.
+`ManuallyDrop` is a module that gives any developer a secure way to clear the memory in Rust.
 Instead of `ManuallyDrop::drop` we are using `ManuallyDrop::into_inner`, because we need to get the actual data from memory and pass it's ownership to Vulkan `instance` for destruction.